smart-data-lake/smart-data-lake/docs/getting-started/part-1/select-columns.md

 ./startJob.sh --config /mnt/config --feed-sel compute
 ```

 Now you should see multiple files in the folder *data/int-airports*.
-Why is it split accross multiple files?
+Why is it split across multiple files?
 This is due to the fact that the query runs with Apache Spark under the hood which computes the query in parallel for different portions of the data.
 We might work on a small data set for now, but keep in mind that this would scale up horizontally for large amounts of data.